RangerMauve/discovery-swarm-web/README.md

 ## Roadmap:

 - [ ] Attempt to connect to a local discovery instance before the internet
-- [ ] Generate ID if one is not provided
+- [x] Generate ID if one is not provided
+- [ ] Auto-reconnect logic to discover-swarm-stream websocket
 - [ ] Require "handshake" event (id, topic)
 - [ ] Emit the `connection` event
 - [ ] Disconnect peers with known ID